Suisei (spacecraft): Spacecraft

 Suisei was identical in construction and shape to Sakigake, but carried a different payload: a CCD UV imaging system and a solar wind instrument.

 The main objective of the mission was to take UV images of the hydrogen corona for about 30 days before and after Comet Halley's descending crossing of the ecliptic plane.
 Solar wind parameters were measured for a much longer time period.

-The spacecraft is spin-stabilized at two different rates (5 and 0.2 rpm).
-Hydrazine thrusters are used for attitude and velocity control; star and Sun sensors are for attitude control; and a mechanically despun off-set parabolic dish is used for long range communication.
+The spacecraft was spin-stabilized at two different rates (5 and 0.2 rpm).
+Hydrazine thrusters were used for attitude and velocity control; star and Sun sensors were included for attitude control; and a mechanically despun off-set parabolic dish was used for long range communication.

 Launch

-Suisei was launched on August 18, 1985 by M-3SII launch vehicle from Kagoshima Space Center on M-3SII-2 mission.
+Suisei was launched on August 18, 1985, by M-3SII launch vehicle from Kagoshima Space Center on M-3SII-2 mission.
 It was sent on an intercept course with Comet Halley, after which it would remain in a heliocentric orbit for later use as long as it was viable.